 The Grantham Institute (Imperial) and Purpose Union have shared two new resources for climate scientists: a Climate Scientists’ Toolkit for Communicating on 1.5°C and a Climate Communicators’ Evidence Bank.

 The toolkit is designed for climate scientists who need to comment on or share perspectives about the likelihood and impact of global warming exceeding 1.5°C above pre-industrial levels.
 It aims to help scientists to share their expertise in meaningful and compelling ways and to communicate climate science effectively within the context of wider debates about the climate.
-It was developed through a process involving a series of focus groups and workshops with climate scientists, members of the policy community and communications specialists.
+Access the toolkit.